rtCamp/frappe-ui-react-starter/README.md

 - It uses [vite](https://vite.dev/), a build tool that aims to provide a faster and leaner development experience for modern web projects.

 - The application lives in `apps/web` directory, where you can import components from the packages ui directory.
-- The storybook lives in `apps/storybook-config` directory.
+- The storybook lives in `apps/docs-design-system` directory.
-- Each of the configurations have been added in their separate package folder like `config-eslint`, `config-tailwind`, so that whichever package is needed can be imported inside `apps/web` app.
+- All configurations have been consolidated into a single `@react-skeleton/config` package with granular exports for easier maintenance and dependency management.

 # Local Setup